apify/apify-docs/content/academy/apify_platform/deploying/docker_file.md

 ## [](#next) Next up

-In the [next lesson]({{@link apify_platform/deploying/deploying.md}}), we'll be push our code directly to the Apify platform, or create and integrate a new actor on the Apify platform with our project's Github repository.
+In the [next lesson]({{@link apify_platform/deploying/deploying.md}}), we'll be push our code directly to the Apify platform, or create and integrate a new actor on the Apify platform with our project's GitHub repository.